sshirokov/hinge/README.md

 ## TODO

+Multipart ZeroMQ messages are not supported.
+They deserve minor special treatment.

 The ZeroMQ sockets currently require access to the `sock` slot to perform non-IO operations such as setting socket options.
 This is not permanent.